-It is the law in Pennsylvania that in order to merge into another lane that you do so safely and indicate your movement via using a turn signal.
+It is the law in Pennsylvania that in order to merge into another lane that you do so safely, and indicate your movement via the use of a turn signal.
 The law provides guidelines which must be followed relative to rate of speed when changing lanes:

-There is no point penalty for failure to use a turn signal, though there is a significant fine attached.
+There is no point penalty for failure to use a turn signal, but there is a significant fine attached.

 Why Do I Need a Lawyer?

 A lawyer will be able to argue the facts of the case, either pointing to a lack of signage or police officer error.
-Raising question as to the facts may be enough to beat the ticket or at least form a good basis on which to reach a plea deal with a prosecutor.
+Raising questions regarding the facts may be enough to beat the ticket or at least form a good basis on which to reach a plea deal with a prosecutor.